b-dongen/MusicBeeChromecast/README.md

 3. Copy the two .dll files found in Plugins in the extracted folder to your musicbee plugins folder
 4. Open a command prompt window and navigate to the MBCCRules folder in the extracted zip
-5. Run the .exe from the command prompt passing in the port you wish to use eg. ``MBCCRules.exe 8080``

-The ``MBCCRules.exe`` requires admin privileges, creates an inbound firewall rule for you local network and runs the following command: ``netsh http add urlacl url=http://*:[PORT]/ user=Everyone`` which allows the chromecast to connect to your PC by it's IP
+5. Run the .exe from the command prompt passing in the port you wish to use eg. ``MBCCRules.exe 8080`` The ``MBCCRules.exe`` requires admin privileges, creates an inbound firewall rule for you local network and runs the following command: ``netsh http add urlacl url=http://*:[PORT]/ user=Everyone`` which allows the chromecast to connect to your PC by it's IP

-# Setup
-**PLEASE READ CAREFULLY**

-1. Go to Edit -> Edit Preferences -> Plugins -> Click the "Settings" button under Musicbee Chromecast
-2. Enter a web server port.
-Use the same port you used for the ``MBCCRules.exe`` NOTE: you must choose a port between 1025-65535 (I recommend 8080)
-4. Click save, and restart musicbee
-5. Right-click the toolbar (or on the "Arrange Panels") icon and click "Configure Toolbar"
-6. Add a new Toolbar button with an icon of your choosing, or simply type in "Chromecast" for example.
-Under the "Command" dropdown, choose "Chromecast".
-Then click update.
-7. Add the following settings to MusicBee.exe.config in section <runtime>
+6. Add the following settings to MusicBee.exe.config in section <runtime>
 ```xml
     <assemblyBinding xmlns="urn:schemas-microsoft-com:asm.v1">
       <dependentAssembly>